makuznet/15_9-go-rsyslog-elk/README.md

-# Golang app with log lib sends logs via RSyslog to ELK
+# Golang app sends logs via RSyslog to ELK
 > This repo creates Server1 VPS equipped with Go app logging its input and RSyslog sending this log to Server2 VPS that receives and visualises the log with Elasticsearch and Kibana.

 ## Usage